Fusing the Future of Indigenous Textiles

 *Indigenous artists accepted to the program will be eligible for up to 100% scholarship to cover the program fee.

-The program fee includes tuition, a single room, and the Full Flex Meal Plan at Banff Centre.
+The program fee includes tuition, a shared room, and the Full Flex Meal Plan at Banff Centre.
 Travel to and from Banff Centre is the responsibility of participants.
 In addition to the program fee, participants are responsible for all costs associated with their stay such as shipping, materials, and supplies (including photographic materials), rental and use of audio/visual equipment, printing, and any other specific facility fees.

 Additional need-based financial aid is available.
 If you would like to be considered, please complete the Financial Aid section when uploading your supporting materials.